Confinement and finite-range effects in a quasi-two-dimensional gas of fermionic dimers

 Subtraction of $\hbar\omega/2$ finally allows us to obtain the energy associated with 2D motion, which can be conveniently presented as a function of the 2D gas parameter.

-In the dilute regime, we find good agreement with the mean-field energy,
+In the dilute regime, we find good agreement with the mean-field energy \cite{Astra1, Pilati2005},

-which has a weak (logarithmic) dependence on the scattering length.
-At the same time, the 2D scattering length has an exponential dependence on the 3D fermionic scattering length (\ref{eq:a2D}) (compare horizontal axis in Fig.~\ref{Fig2abc}b and Fig.~\ref{Fig2abc}c, which show the same data points) For large values of the gas parameter, we observe beyond-mean-field corrections (BMF)
+which exhibits a weak (logarithmic) dependence on the scattering length.
+At the same time, the 2D scattering length has an exponential dependence on the 3D fermionic scattering length (\ref{eq:a2D}) (compare horizontal axis in Fig.~\ref{Fig2abc}b and Fig.~\ref{Fig2abc}c, which show the same data points).
+For large values of the gas parameter, we observe beyond-mean-field (BMF) corrections

-with coefficients $C^E_1 = -\ln\pi -2\gamma -1/2 = - 2.80$ and\\ $C^E_2 = -\ln\pi -2\gamma +2.0(1) +1/4= -0.05(10)$.
+with coefficients $C^E_1 = -\ln\pi -2\gamma -1/2 = - 2.80$ and\\ $C^E_2 = -\ln\pi -2\gamma +2.0(1) +1/4= -0.05(10)$\cite{Astra1}.

 To examine the importance of the corrections arising from finite fermionic and bosonic effective ranges, it is convenient to normalize the energy of 2D motion by the mean-field value, thereby magnifying the difference.